rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/branch.md

 ## Conditional Task Execution with Branch

-The `Branch` feature in Studio empowers you to create conditional tasks effortlessly, without the need to write a single line of code.
+The `Branch` feature in DronaHQ empowers you to create conditional tasks effortlessly, without the need to write a single line of code.
 This powerful capability allows you to define rules or conditions for different tasks and then execute actions based on whether those conditions are met.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/branch/branch.png" alt="Branch" />